ab-shetty/207-Project-Zillow/README.md

 * Colsample_bytree (0.6 to 1.0) - fraction of features used for each tree
 * N_estimators (100 to 1000) - number of trees in the model

-Gradient Boosting Algorithms: Scalable boosted tree algorithm, where trees are built in parallel.
-It minimizes the loss function by adding models sequentially, focusing on reducing the errors made by the previous models.
-Excellent for handling complex, non-linear relationships in the data, and tabular data.
-XGBoost was released March 27, 2014, a few years before the Zillow competition and not widely used.
-It started gaining in popularity, and XGBoost was named among InfoWorld’s coveted Technology of the Year award winners in 2019.
-XGBoost is easy to implement.
-The run time is fast, and it provides excellent results.
-XGBoost performed well against the 2016 Zillow ZEstimate.
-It had a 0.00134 improvement for the private score over the Zillow baselise, and 0.00104 improvement for the public score.

-The train vs validation MAE were within 1%, so it generalized well.

-The Optuna library for hyperparameter tuning with the following parameter values:
-* Lambda (1e-8 to 1, log=true) - L2 regularization term on weights
-* Alpha (1e-8 to 1, log=true) - L1 regularization term on weights
-* Eta (0.01 to 0.1) - learning rate step size the optimizer makes updates to the weights
-* Max_depth (1 to 9) - maximum depth of the tree models
-* Subsample (0.6 to 1.0) - fraction of observations used for each tree
-* Colsample_bytree (0.6 to 1.0) - fraction of features used for each tree
-* N_estimators (100 to 1000) - number of trees in the model

 ## Model 4: NN + XGBoost